ttchisholm/10g-low-latency-ethernet/README.md

 ./gen_eth_10g_ip.sh
 ```

-3. Modify the constraints file *example/constraints/example_10g_eth.xdc* with approrpiate pin assignements.
+3. Modify the constraints file *example/constraints/example_10g_eth.xdc* with appropriate pin assignments.
 The design requires a 100MHz clock input for initialisation and a low-jitter 156.25MHz clock for the transceivers

 4. Build the example design.
 Set the FPGA part again in *example/build_example.sh*